Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 As $something$ is being added to $13$, so the average must be greater than $13$, which is the smallest value among the four.

-Similarly, for the upper limit, we can write all the terms from the point of view of the highest term i.e. 19, like this&mdash;
+Similarly, for the upper limit, we can write all the terms from the point of view of the highest term $19$, like this&mdash;

 $$
 \begin{aligned}